chemotronix/PL-Genesis-Modular/README.md

-# Digital Twin of an African Slum or Community
+# Secured AI Autonomous Infrastructure: Digital Twin of an African Slum or Community

 ## Project Overview